dimagi/commcare-hq/DEV_SETUP.md

 brew install sass/sass/sass
 ```

+You can also view [alternative installation instructions](https://sass-lang.com/install/) if homebrew doesn't work for you.

 #### Option 1: Compile CSS on page-load without compression

 This is the setup most developers use.
 If you don't know which option to use,